tezzutezzu/openFrameworks/docs/osx.md

 You can run any project in the examples folder by opening its relative .xcodeproj file.

-Each project needs to be built before it can run, Xcode uses [schemes](https://developer.apple.com/library/mac/featuredarticles/XcodeConcepts/Concept-Schemes.html) to define the products to build.
+Before a project can be run it needs to be compiled.
+Xcode uses [schemes](https://developer.apple.com/library/mac/featuredarticles/XcodeConcepts/Concept-Schemes.html) to define the programs to compile.

 ### Schemes

 ![Building the GraphicsExample](http://i.imgur.com/A4GZsgT.png)

-For each example you will find three schemes: openFrameworks, a debug and a release target for the project.
-To run the project make sure the debug example's scheme is selected and hit the Build & Run button (the triangle in the toolbar).
+For each example you will find three schemes: one for openFrameworks and two for the example: Debug and Release.

+To run the project make sure the Debug example's scheme is selected and hit the Build & Run button (the triangle in the toolbar).

 <a name="errors" />